 The majority of smoke alarm-related injuries involve ionization smoke detectors that are unable to effectively detect slow-burning, smouldering fires.

 - Grease fires

 Our attorneys have extensive experience handling Kidde smoke detector lawsuits and can help you pursue full and fair compensation for the losses you have suffered.

-We are available for day, evening and weekend appointments.
+We are available for a day, evening and weekend appointments.
 We can visit you in your home or in the hospital and are conveniently located six miles from the South Station Tunnel right off the Expressway near Route 128.
-To contact the Boston, MA, defective Kidde smoke detector recall attorneys at Colucci Marcus & Flavin, PC, call (617) 698-6000.
+To contact the Boston, MA, defective Kidde smoke detector recall attorneys at Colucci, Colucci & Marcus, P.C., call 617-917-3917.